-Recipients aged 21 and over who receive services in one of the settings listed in the covered services section under Physical and Medicine Therapy within this manual must be pre-authorized by the QIO.
+Recipients aged 21 years and older who receive treatment services in one of the settings listed in the covered services section under Physical and Medicine Therapy within this manual must be preauthorized by the QIO.

-Medical documentation must be submitted to QIO to justify the medical necessity for the PT.
+Medical documentation must be submitted to the QIO to justify the medical necessity for rehabilitative therapy services.
 Documentation includes, but not limited to, patient medical history, radiology, pharmacology records and letter of medical necessity which clearly indicates the medical justification for the service being requested.
 Any requests sent without medical documentation will be administratively denied.
 InterQual criteria will be used to make all determinations.